--The first step in the writing process is brain storming, which is what our discussion days will essentially be.
+-The first step in the writing process is brain storming.
+This is the purpose of class discussion.
 We must think and talk about our subjects and themes, otherwise we will have nothing to write about.
 Therefore, you must engage in class discussion!
-Participation points are earned by talking during class, engaging in discussion, and completing any in-class activities including pop quizzes and writing.
+Participation points are earned by talking during class, engaging in discussion, and completing any in-class activities.
 Your participation grade depends on regular attendance, but you will not get full points just by being there.
 I expect you to contribute to discussion, listen respectfully to others, take notes, and come to class with readings and assignments completed.